fancyvanilla/fancyvanilla/README.md

 - **Frameworks:** Spring Boot, React
 - **Databases:** MySQL

+### Projects 🔜
+I'm currently focused on a project that delves into Tunisian stock market data for insightful analysis, harnessing the capabilities of Hadoop and Hive.
 <!--
 **fancyvanilla/fancyvanilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.